-The NU Library's Map Collection (part of Govinfo - location) was established circa 1947 as an official depository for the US Army Map Service.
-Most maps in the library were also centralized and housed in the collection which is in the Data, Geospatial & Business Services unit.
+The NU Library's Map Collection was established circa 1947 as an official depository for the US Army Map Service.
+Most maps in the library are centralized and housed in the collection which is in the Data, Geospatial & Business Services unit.

 Maps published before 1923 and maps published by the U.S. Government are in the public domain.
 Many of them can be found on the web.
 Here are our recommended websites to locate maps online!